-Walter Roberts Endowment support for GWU Graduate Students
+Walter Roberts Endowment support for GC Students

 The Walter Roberts Endowment, through IPDGC, has been consistent in supporting and recognizing GWU students of public diplomacy.

 Since 2011, the Walter Robert Endowment (WRE) has recognized a second-year GWU student in the Global Communication M.A. program for academic excellence in public diplomacy studies.

 The student will receive $1000 for their academic excellence in Public Diplomacy studies while at George Washington University.